Buganda: Military

 Ganda elders say that "in the old days, the work of men was war".
 Historians described Buganda as a "war machine/warfare state," with warfare being the main activity that dominated the lives of most Ganda males.
 Every adult was, in principle, a warrior, and Chiefs were fighting men, each with his own war cry and boastful drumbeat.
 Armies were regularly sent out during each dry season in all directions against all foreign tribes, returning with much plunder (livestock, slaves, women, etc.).
-The efficient organisation Buganda enabled the kingdom to raise and deploy armies which (by local standards) were both huge in numbers and disciplined in conduct.
+The efficient organisation of Buganda enabled the kingdom to raise and deploy armies which (by local standards) were both huge in numbers and disciplined in conduct.
 The Baganda army consisted of district levies and each was headed by a royal-appointed chief or governor and remained the basic unit of military organization.
 All districts were expected to provide soldiers when called by the king.
 An army usually carried at least a month's supply of food (while also supplementing itself off of plunder in enemy territory).

 The kings (Kabaka) would often fight in battle themselves, with some losing their lives.
 Those who showed great courage in battle would be rewarded by the king and fed by his father at a ceremonial meal.
 Those shown cowardice could be burned to death on the battlefield.
 If spared, a piece of banana stem would be tied behind him, in imitation of a woman giving birth, before he was put to women's work.

 Kabaka Mawanda's armies struck terror across the region.
 The name of Mawanda unleashed terror and horror among the kingdoms, with the Basoga saying, "Omuganda Mawanda olumbe lwekirago lwaita mama na taata" (Mawanda, the nefarious Muganda, slaughtered all our mother and father).

 Kabaka Kamanya's reign in the early nineteenth century was known as one of "restless warfare" during which "men were not permitted to rest, and even children of fourteen were required to carry each his two spears and shield to war."
 His successor, Suna, carried on sixteen major military expeditions in a twenty-six-year reign.
 Under the Reign of Kabaka Suna II, Buganda's borders were strengthened through the perfection of an army organization that was able to field 50,000 warriors.
 The Katikiro (prime minister) Apollo Kaggwa speaks of wars being waged regularly every six months.

 Kabaka Mwanga was able to "throw 50,000 armed men into the field any day."

 By attacking Bunyoro, Buganda's armies also "forced people to abandon their homesteads, and disrupted agriculture, trade and redistribution".
 Over time, Buganda's armies became expert at destroying crops in the field and locating and emptying underground granaries, which led to famine in Bunyoro.
+James Augustus Grant noted that the Baganda are “constantly plundering the people of Unyoro [Bunyoro]of their cattle”.